artsy/momentum/README.md

 ### ow:logs[to,log_type,aws_id,aws_secret]

 Execute a tail -f (follow) command against an error or access log file on the given remote OpsWorks stack.
 Default log is 'ssl-error'.
-Works only for apache2/passenger stacks.
-Chooses an instance of the _rails-app_ layer by default, or the configured `rails_console_layer` if provided.
+Chooses an instance of the _rails-app_ layer.
 E.g.:

     bundle exec rake ow:logs[staging,access]
     # or error log